How to Choose the Best Backpacking Tent

 Rendezvous Sunshield 120 & 200

-The most asked question when we deploy our sun and weather-shielding Rendezvous™ Sun Shield tarps is, “Where’d you get that?”
-Their relatively giant size seems anything but minimalist, but they become essential basecamp tools for anyone that has one, serving up protection that can be viewed as minimalist or decadent.
+The most-asked question when we deploy our sun and weather-shielding Rendezvous™ Sun Shield tarps is, “Where’d you get that?”
+Their relatively giant size seems anything but minimalist, but they become essential basecamp tools for anyone who has one, serving up protection that can be viewed as minimalist or decadent.
 It just depends on how you use them.

 At just 3 lb 4 oz, the 120 makes a minimalist, backcountry-friendly refuge for up to four.
-Alternately, bring it along to simply provide a covered cooking area or sunshade on a short backpack you’ll be getting decadent vibes all day long.
+Alternately, bring it along to create a covered cooking area or sunshade; on a short backpack, you’ll be getting decadent vibes all day long.

 The 200 easily covers a full-size picnic table with its 200 square feet of protection and is minimalist only relative to the enormous coverage it provides.
-At 6 lb, its lightweight fabric packs efficiently in a car, van or riverboat and is just what you need to protect you and a small army of friends from sun and rain, anywhere you like.
+At six pounds, its lightweight fabric packs efficiently in a car, van or riverboat and is just what you need to protect you and a small army of friends from sun and rain, anywhere you like.

-Each features polyurethane and silicone-coated nylon fabric for reliable protection and comes with two poles for setup.
-You can even add more poles to increase the standing-height area or create any number of configurations that suit your needs.
+They feature polyurethane and silicone-coated nylon fabric for reliable protection and come with two poles for setup.
+You can add more poles to increase the standing height area or create any number of configurations that suit your needs.
 And a pro tip: follow the simple directions for a much faster setup.

 Final Thoughts

-Even for gearheads, shopping for gear can be dizzying, especially in the tent category.
-With so many worthy options, it can feel a little ridiculous to sift through the specs, the photos, the marketing materials and the hype to arrive at the tent model that is best for you.
-We hope that this information gives you the honest framework you need to pick the backpacking tent that will serve you best on your adventures.
+Even for gearheads, shopping for tents can be dizzying.
+With so many worthy options, it can be mind-numbing to sift through the specs, the photos, the marketing materials and the hype to arrive at a tent that is best for you.
+We hope this information gives you the honest framework you need to pick the backpacking tent that will serve you best on your adventures.
 As always, let us know if you have any questions.

 Related Posts: